Shusterman’s Immigration UpdateApril 2017

 An applicant’s priority date is the day that the government received the I-130 Petition.
 For more on family-based visas and how you can shorten your application time, see Attorney Shusterman’s video near the top of this page.

 VISA BULLETIN – FAMILY

-All of the Philippine categories advance by 2 to 5 weeks except for the F3 category which remains frozen.
+All of the Philippine categories advance by 1 to 6 weeks.

 The following charts tell the story in detail:

 A. APPLICATION FINAL ACTION DATES FOR FAMILY-SPONSORED PREFERENCE CASES–

 B. DATES FOR FILING FAMILY-SPONSORED VISA APPLICATIONS– These dates indicate when immigrant applicants can send adjustment of status applications without having to wait for their priority dates to become current.

 We have included a link to various tables where you can access the immigration waiting times